dmbarbour/glas/glas-src/language-g0/README.md

 ### Hierarchical Definitions

-If word 'm' is data representing a dictionary, then 'm/sqrt' is the equivalent to applying a definition from that dictionary.
+If word 'm' is defined as data that represents a dictionary, then 'm/sqrt' is the equivalent to applying a definition from that dictionary.
+This is intended mostly as a lightweight namespace model for use with qualified imports.

         import math as m
         prog dist [ [m/square] dip m/square m/add m/sqrt ]

-The primary use case is to enable imports to act as lightweight namespaces.
-However, this also works with computed dictionaries, e.g. via 'data' definitions.
+However, this also works with dictionaries computed via 'data' definitions, for example.

 ### Primitive Definitions

-The g0 language does not have built-in definitions.
-Instead, macros and embedded data are the foundation for constructing arbitrary Glas programs, as follows:
+The g0 language does not have any built-in definitions.
+Instead, macros and embedded data are the foundation for constructing arbitrary Glas programs.
+This is achieved as follows:

         macro apply []
         prog swap ['swap apply]